USS Wolverine (IX-64): Design and construction

 The interior design was by Louis O. Keil and luxury was a key element.
 Passengers boarded through a mahogany paneled lobby with a Tuscan theme.
 The steward's office, purser's offices, telephone booths and a stairway to the promenade deck were protected by a vestibule equipped with sliding doors.
 The main dining room, which was aft and extended to the rear of the ship, was paneled in mahogany and white enamel.
 The main dining room had alcoves with bay windows that provided some relatively private dining areas for the passengers.
 A banquet room was on the starboard side and two private dining rooms on the port side.
 A staircase led to a buffet area, below the main dining room, that was decorated in the style of an old English tavern.

 Seeandbee featured a main saloon on the promenade deck that extended almost 400 ft in length.
 This area was subdivided into sections including a book shop, flower booths, an observation room as well as separate writing rooms for men and women.
-A number of private parlors were constructed, each was different design and contained beds, a private bath and balconies.
-When an orchestra played on its own balcony at the end of the main saloon the music could be heard in the parlors, the saloon, above in the atrium, and in the ladies drawing room.
+A number of private parlors were constructed, each was a different design and contained beds, a private bath and balconies.
+When an orchestra played on its own balcony at the end of the main saloon, the music could be heard in the parlors, the saloon, above in the atrium, and in the ladies drawing room.
 On the gallery deck was the ladies drawing room in Italian Renaissance style with built in seats and above, on the next deck, was an Atrium with sleeping rooms adjoining.
 Amidships on the gallery deck was the lounge with seating and provision for light refreshments.

-Passengers were accommodated in 510 rooms, of which 424 were regulation, 62 were fitted with private toilet and 24 were "parlors en suite" giving sleeping room for 1,500 persons and capable of carrying a total of 6,000 passengers and 1,500 tons of cargo loaded on the main deck.
+Passengers were accommodated in 510 rooms, of which 424 were regulation, 62 were fitted with a private toilet and 24 were "parlors en suite" giving sleeping room for 1,500 persons and capable of carrying a total of 6,000 passengers and 1,500 tons of cargo loaded on the main deck.